learnlytica-live-assessments/airflow-jan25-org-alex-55/README.md

 Example README excerpt:

 Airflow DAG Assignment
 In this assignment, you must implement an Airflow DAG that simulates an ETL process.
-Your DAG should contain three tasks (extract, transform, load) and run on a daily schedule
+Your DAG should contain three tasks (extract, transform, load) and run on a daily schedule.